Maximum Allowable Working Pressure

 Typically when doing calculations for pressure vessels you start with a set of design parameters to determine your vessel characteristics.
 The design pressure, temperature, corrosion allowance and several other factors contribute to the calculations, affecting the wall thickness of the shell, heads and nozzles.

 For example, you may have a design pressure of 150 psi with a temperature of 400° F, and no corrosion allowance.
 This is on a 20″ carbon steel vessel with the shell made from SA-106 B pipe.
 You select 20″ SCH 10 (0.25″ wall) because it exceeds the thickness required by the calculations (0.154″ wall), and it’s a readily available material.
-For this scenario, we will ignore all other components, so the MAWP of the shell is 320 psi.
+The MAWP of the shell is 320 psi.

 In our example, we have two choices: